The best VoIP providers make it simple and easy to set up a business phone system for the office or home office.

-But what do we mean by 'best'?
-Well, there's a lot to consider when choosing a VoIP service provider (opens in new tab) ,and the best for one business isn't necessarily best for another.
-Therefore, we've objectively picked the best VoIP services based on ease of management, useful features, and practicality as a business phone system (opens in new tab) using internet protocol.
+There's a lot to consider when choosing a VoIP service provider (opens in new tab), and the best for one business isn't necessarily best for another.
+Therefore, we've objectively picked the best VoIP services based on ease of management, useful features, and practicality as a business phone system (opens in new tab) using Voice over Internet Protocol.

 We've made recommendations based on different use-cases and different business sizes and types.
 Knowing what you need from your VoIP service before you set out to look is key, so you may want to read our article: How to choose a small business VoIP phone service (opens in new tab) before you proceed, or keep reading for some general advice.